interlay/interbtc-spec/interbtc-spec/docs/source/spec/vault-registry.rst

 tryIncreaseToBeIssuedTokens
 ---------------------------

 During an issue request function (:ref:`requestIssue`), a user must be able to assign a vault to the issue request.
 As a vault can be assigned to multiple issue requests, race conditions may occur.
-To prevent race conditions, a Vault's collateral is *reserved* when an ``IssueRequest`` is created - ``toBeIssuedTokens`` specifies how much PolkaBTC is to be issued (and the reserved collateral is then calculated based on :ref:`getExchangeRate`).
+To prevent race conditions, a Vault's collateral is *reserved* when an ``IssueRequest`` is created - ``toBeIssuedTokens`` specifies how much interbtc is to be issued (and the reserved collateral is then calculated based on :ref:`getExchangeRate`).

 Specification
 .............